jeertmans/filesfinder/README.md

             Print version information.

 NOTES:
-    -   Capitalized options (.e.g. '-G') apply to all subsequent patterns.
+    -   Capitalized options (.e.g., '-G') apply to all subsequent patterns.
         E.g.: 'ff -g "*.rs" -g "*.md"' is equivalent to 'ff -G "*.rs" "*.md"'.
         You can always unset a flag by overriding it.